Agape Bible Study

 Answer: No, it was not.
 The return resulted in only a partial restoration.
 Only a faithful remnant of the people returned from the Exile.
 In the original Exodus from Egypt 74,600 men 20 years old and over, fit to bear arms from the tribe of Judah made the exodus journey along with the other 11 tribes [see Numbers 1:26-27], but in the return from the Babylonian captivity the first of the three groups of returnees only numbered 49,897 men, women, and slaves, and the other two groups that followed numbered even fewer people.

-The prophet Isaiah also uses the vineyard as a type of imagery, God’s people as vines in His vineyard.
-It is probably one the best known of Isaiah’s very beautiful and expressive passages.
-Please read Isaiah 5:1-4.
-“Let me sing my beloved the song of my friend for his vineyard.
+In chapter 5 the prophet Isaiah uses the vineyard as a type of imagery representing God's Covenant people as vines in His fruitful vineyard.
+It is probably one the best known of Isaiah's very beautiful and expressive passages describing Yahweh's relationship with His Covenant people.
+Please read Isaiah 5:1-2d: Let me sing my beloved the song of my friend for his vineyard.
 My beloved had a vineyard on a fertile hillside.
 He dug it, cleared it of stones, and planted it with red grapes.
 In the middle he built a tower, he hewed a press there too.
-He expected it to yield fine grapes: wild grapes were all it yielded.
-And now, citizens of Jerusalem and people of Judah, I ask you to judge between me and my vineyard.
-What more could I have done for my vineyard that I have not done?
-Why, when I expected it to yield fine grapes, has it yielded wild ones?”

 Question: How does Isaiah express Yahweh’s relationship to His Covenant people?